DFE-Digital/vcf-sw-career-development-design-history/app/posts/beta-phase/2023-03-01-core-website-v9.md

 - the career stage titles align with the language they use
 - the groupings reflect users’ actual experience of roles and responsibilities within each career stage

-### Content iterations
+### Content changes

-We used feedback from Frontline to iterate Pathways content, including:
+We used <a href="https://docs.google.com/document/d/1MS_DKBX12P0eSNb3Rjm9RJH5HsSs9KKh/edit#">feedback from Frontline</a> to iterate Pathways content, including:

 - adding new job titles to the key facts section for Pathways 2 and 3
 - updating the 'What you'll learn' section for all Pathways pages